chrisguttu/Energy_Projects/README.md

 1. Build a **modular, reusable, and extensible framework** for energy derivatives and volatility modeling.
 2. Learn and implement **option pricing, risk analytics, and advanced quantitative techniques** in energy markets.
 3. Explore **cross-commodity relationships**, spreads, and the impact of market fundamentals.
-4. Gradually develop towards **volatility trading strategies** and scenario analysis.
+4. Gradually develop towards **energy and volatility trading strategies** and scenario analysis.

 ---